Business roadmaps can take on countless forms—depending on the business function the roadmapper is in charge of.

 Reach your biz dev goals (even) faster with our business development roadmap template.

-For business intelligence (BI) teams wanting to maximize their effect on organizational decisions and growth, enlist in a business intelligence roadmap.
-Owned and operated by BI managers and their teams, this type of roadmap visualizes and communicates all aspects of BI including data mining and analysis to querying and reporting.
+For business intelligence (BI) teams that want to maximize their effect on organizational decisions and growth, enlist a business intelligence roadmap.
+Owned and operated by BI managers and their teams, this type of roadmap visualizes and communicates all aspects of BI, from data mining and analysis to querying and reporting.

-BI managers can use this roadmap to plan how their team can optimize internal business processes to be more efficient, which leads to better informed decisions by the business, which culminates in scaling.
+BI managers can use this roadmap to plan how their team can optimize internal business processes to be more efficient, which leads to better-informed decisions by the business.
 An added benefit of this roadmap is that it helps BI managers inform the rest of the organization and C-level executives about what BI is doing and how they plan on being a part of the business’ bigger picture.

-In our template library we offer two views for your BI roadmap.
-The Timeline View allows BI teams to portray how their activities and initiatives will occur over the next months, quarters or years.
+The timeline-view of the BI roadmap allows BI teams to portray how their activities and initiatives will occur over the next months, quarters, or years.
 With a focus on KPIs and major dates, this view allows BI teams to plan their initiatives to knock down these targets.

 Build your own business intelligence roadmap with our ready-to-use template (just like above ☝️).